University of Georgia: Studies Abroad Program in Cortona, Italy

 It was totally worthwhile.
 I learned a new language, I made new friends (both local Italians and fellow Americans), I expanded my taste palette, and I got to see works of art that I've dreamt about seeing since I was little.
 I am now a better artist and more wholesome person.
 Allison bueche - University of Hartford View Entire Review

-I learned how to be a lot more independent and my communication skills improved.
+I learned a lot about art and the different lifestyle of Europeans.
+I believe the experience was invaluable.
 A student - University of Hartford View Entire Review

-My artistic ability grew as well as my independence.
-A student - University of Hartford View Entire Review
+Way more independent life style as well as moving about in the country comfortably.
+Jada - University of Hartford View Entire Review

 I gained a lot of life skills during the trip. i learned independence, how to do things on my own.
 I broke out of my comfort zone, and i taught me the beauty of travel.Very worthwhile.
 A student - University of Hartford View Entire Review